R-D-BioTech-Alaska/Qelm/Moleque/Readme.md

 # Qelm-Moleque

+#Update 9/16/2025 - Added ibm backend and a few other fixes.
+Backend will currently only work with a paid account, free teir will not work.
+Be careful with this.

 Quantum-inspired **QELM** for small-molecule discovery.
 Score activity/ADMET, rank libraries, and guide lead optimization — with a fast CPU-friendly simulator.
 QPU connections will be added later.